 Just before we start, let’s get clear on names: the American Bully is also sometimes called Bullypit or American Bully Pit.
-These names tend to be used in some hybrid clubs as the name for cross of an American Bulldog and an American Pit Bull Terrier.
-It is therefore different to The American Bully.
+These names tend to be used in some hybrid clubs as the name for the cross of an American Bulldog and an American Pit Bull Terrier.
+It is therefore different from the American Bully.

 History of the American Bully

 The American Pitbull Terrier is a driven dog, sometimes with animal aggression tendencies, while the American Staffordshire Terrier was mostly bred to be a show breed used in the conformation events because of its calm and easier-to-handle temperament.

 The vision that started the American Bully breed is the wish to have a powerful and muscly dog that has a lot less work drive so it can make a perfect protective yet gentle home pet and companion.

 A first solution was to tame the temperament of the Pitbull but it seemed difficult, especially internationally where the American Pitbull was a banned breed so impossible to work with.
 This is where a new breed became the solution: The American Bully.

 It is generally admitted that the American Bully was founded with the cross of Pitbulls and Amstaffs, though it is also commonly accepted that some Mastiff and Bulldog blood has been injected in the breed early on and still is today.
 American Bully breeders will exclusively use these breeds to come up with their own preferred version of the American Bully.